panicmechanic/ZMD/Readme.md

 - tingle wait_for_spacekey()leaves chars on floor while add_effect mutation wait_for_spacekey() does not
     is also something that happen when pressing '5' but not when pressing any movement key
 - Improvement!
 Now only doubles the char for one turn..
+- Fix effect double append, highlighted lines both fire, although maybe not in the same run.